You started Atkins Diet to lose weight quickly, effectively, and without feeling hungry.

 - Designed and calibrated for low-carb dieters (unlike generic multivitamins)

 You could purchase most of these supplements from High Street health shops or pharmacies.

 Just one note of caution regarding multivitamins – most cheap brands won’t provide you with the full list of nutrients as recommended by Dr Atkins.
 Typically, they will only include 100% of RDA (which isn’t sufficient), won’t be iron-free or sugar-free, and won’t include any of the extra recommended ingredients.

 Always read the label carefully and refer to the original Atkins recommendations to ensure suitability.

 What about the revised version of the book?

-Are there any other studies or expert opinions to back up Dr Atkins’ recommendations?
+Are there any studies to back up Dr Atkins’ recommendations?